thomazyazima/thomazyazima.github.io/week-1/5-fork-clone/README.md

 ## Release 3: Clone

 Now you have your own fork of the curriculum on github.com just waiting to be modified.
-Now it's time to bring it to your computer so you can add your work.
+It's time to bring it to your computer so you can add your work.
 Clone your forked repo using the instructions from the video.
 Make sure to clone your fork!

-Delete your local copy (using the command line) and clone it again, get familiar with the commands and the steps to get a file from github to your computer.
+Delete your local copy (using the command line) and clone it again.
+Get familiar with the commands and the steps to get a file from github to your computer.

 Now that you have your own fork and a local copy of the files to work with, you can share your knowledge with the world.
 Find someone/thing that will listen to you for 10 minutes and teach them how to fork and clone a repo.
 Wouldn't it be great if your dog could do this for you?